conjurer-rich/conjurer-web/_pages/how-can-we-help.md

 ---

-## Workshops: Transformative Learning Experiences
+## Workshops: Transformative learning experiences

 Our workshops are immersive, collaborative sessions that drive real change.
 Designed for teams and leaders, these sessions focus on practical applications of organizational dynamics to overcome challenges and achieve alignment.